Terek (river)

 The main cities on the Terek include Vladikavkaz, Mozdok, and Kizlyar.
 Several minor hydroelectric power stations dam the Terek: Dzau electrostation (in Vladikavkaz), Bekanskaya, and Pavlodolskaya.

 The construction of the Dariali Hydropower Plant with a planned installed capacity of 108 MW started in 2011 on the territory of Kazbegi municipality near the Russia–Georgia border.

-Leo Tolstoy's novel The Cossacks is set on the Terek and amongst its Cossacks.

 Tributaries

-The Terek drains most of the northeast Caucasus east into the Caspian just as its sister, the Kuban, drains the northwest Caucasus west into the Black Sea.
+The Terek's source is in the Truso Gorge and drains most of the northeast Caucasus east into the Caspian just as its sister, the Kuban, drains the northwest Caucasus west into the Black Sea.
 Its major tributaries are the following.
-In the west a fan of rivers flows east and northeast into the Terek.
+In the west, a fan of rivers flows east and northeast into the Terek.
 These are the east-flowing Malka, the Baksan, the Chegem and the Cherek with its two branches.
 These three join the Malka just before it reaches the Terek.
 The Liashen, Urukh, Duradur and Duradon flow northeast, the Ardon and its tributary, the Fiagdon flow north and the Gizeldon drains the north slope of Mount Kazbek and reaches the Terek near the mouth of the Ardon.
-Then there is the north-flowing part of the Terek with the Darial Pass.
+Then there is the north-flowing part of the Terek with the Darial Pass, with two eastern tributaries: Kistinka and Armkhi, flowing into the mountainous region of Ingushetia.
 The great northwest bend of the Terek is cut off by the northeast-flowing Sunzha which catches most of the north-flowing rivers.
 These are the north-flowing upper Sunzha, the Assa, the Argun and Khukhulau.
-East of these are the Aksay and the Aktash which formerly dried up in the lowlands between the Sulak and the Terek.
-In the east the Sulak drains most of interior Dagestan and turns east to the Caspian before it reaches the Terek.
+East of these are the Aksay and the Aktash, which formerly dried up in the lowlands between the Sulak and the Terek.
+In the east, the Sulak drains most of interior Dagestan and turns east to the Caspian before it reaches the Terek.

 Human history

+In the Georgian Royal Annals the river bore the name Lomeki, derived from the Ingush designation for the upper reaches of the Terek River and translates from the Ingush language as “mountain water”.

 The capital of Khazaria, Samandar, may have stood on the banks of the river Terek.

-The Terek river was the site of the final defeat of the army of Hulagu, khan of the Ilkhanate, at the hands of the army of Berke, khan of the Golden Horde, led by Berke's nephew, Nogai Khan, in the first civil war of the Mongol Empire, the Berke–Hulagu war of 1262.
-Also on the river Timur defeated Tokhtamysh in 1395.
+The Terek river was the site of the defeat of the army of Hulagu, khan of the Ilkhanate, at the hands of the army of Berke, khan of the Golden Horde, led by Berke's nephew, Nogai Khan, in the first civil war of the Mongol Empire, the Berke–Hulagu war of 1262.
+Also on the river, Timur defeated Tokhtamysh in 1395.